jeffjohannsen/Fraud_Detection/README.md

 # Fraud Detection Project
 *by Jeff Johannsen, Devon Silk, Jess Curley, Pedro Meyer*

 Fraud is a major concern for any company.
-The goal of this project is to create a system monitors transactions to accurately detect fraudulent event purchases.
-The results of this detection system will be presented in an interactive manner that makes it easy for the end user to recognize and deal with the potentially fraudulent transactions.
+The goal of this project is to create a system that monitors event transactions to accurately detect fraudulent events and present the results of the fraud predictions in a easy to use user interface.

 # Exploring the Data